Grant Denyer is a man of many talents… motor-racing driver, Dancing With The Stars champion and television host with the most.

 In late 2013, Grant assumed two new roles, first appearing as host on Seven’s newest light entertainment program Slideshow, and later as the energetic quizmaster on Million Dollar Minute.

 In 2014, Grant joined Network 10 as the host of the revived television classic Family Feud.
-Now on his third year with the Logie award-winning program, Grant has also assumed the role as host of Family Feud All Stars 2016.
 In a busy 2015, he became the host of Network 10’s program The Great Australian Spelling Bee also.

 In November of 2016 Grant’s racing career gained another highlight when he clinched the CAMS Australian Endurance Championship alongside motor racing partner Nathan Morcom.